echobind/bisonapp/packages/create-bison-app/README.md

 ## Conventions

 - Don't copy/paste files, use generators and Hygen templates.
 Need to update the generator as your project evolves? they are all in the `_templates` folder.
-- Use a single command to run Next, generate Nexus types, and GraphQL types for the frontend.
-By doing this you can ensure your types are always up-to-date.
-- Don't manually write types for GraphQL responses... use the generated query hooks from GraphQL Codegen.
+- Don't manually write types for tRPC procedures.
+Infer the types from the router definition.
 - All frontend pages are static by default.
 If you need something server rendered, just add `getServerSideProps` like you would in any Next app.

 ## Tradeoffs